What is Open Platform Irish Dancing?

-- An Coimisiún Le Rincí Gaelacha (CLRG) was officially established in 1930, and is closed platform.
-Some of their European and Asian feiseanna are open to outside dancers.
+- An Coimisiún Le Rincí Gaelacha (CLRG) was officially established in 1930, and is largely closed platform.

-- An Comhdháil na Múinteoirí le Rincí Gaelacha Teoranta (“Comhdháil”) was established in 1969.
-They are closed platform in Ireland and the United Kingdom, and open platform elsewhere.
+- An Comhdháil na Múinteoirí le Rincí Gaelacha Teoranta (“Comhdháil”) was established in 1969, and is largely closed platform.

 - Festival Dance Teachers Association was established to promote their unique style of Irish dancing in 1971.

 - Cumann Rince Náisiúnta (CRN) was founded in 1982 and is the longest-running open platform organization.

 - Cumann Rince Gaelach (CRG) was established in 1988 and is open platform.

 - Celtic Association of Irish Dance (CAID) was established in 2000 and is open platform.